sdpeyton/contact-management-example/README.md

 5. To view the production version locally (for testing), run ```npm start-server-only``` to start the api and ```http-server``` to start the front-end application on port 8080.
 Please note that running the application in production will require a re-implementation of the api.

+Please view the running list of issues found in the GitHub repository for concerns already identified.
+If you have any additional issues that should be addressed, please add them to the list of issues.

 INFORMATION BUILT IN TO CREATE-REACT-APP: